Justink-08/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to print the group a user belong
+a script that gives permission to the file